apache/beam/learning/prompts/documentation-lookup/04_basic_pcollections.md

 Prompt:
 What is a PCollection in Apache Beam?
 Response:

-A `PCollection` in Apache Beam is a core abstraction representing a distributed, multi-element data set or data stream.
+A `PCollection` in Apache Beam is an an unordered bag of elements.
+Each `PCollection` is a potentially distributed, homogeneous data set or data stream, and is owned by the specific `Pipeline` object for which it is created.
 It’s the primary data structure used in Apache Beam pipelines to handle large-scale data processing in batch and streaming modes.

+Example below shows how to create a `PCollection` using the `Create` transform:

 ```python
 import apache_beam as beam